 How to charge an electric car

-Out on the road, the electric car charging infrastructure is growing quickly.
-But with so many different major and local networks, a large number of different adaptors and various power levels, you’d be forgiven for thinking it’s all a confusing hassle.
+While the electric car charging infrastructure is growing quickly, the UK charging structure is divided into many major and local networks, with a variety of different adaptors providing different rates of power.
+You’d be forgiven for thinking it’s all a confusing hassle.

 How much does it cost to run an electric car?

-When we compared the cost of charging a Nissan Leaf to the average cost of fuelling equivalent-sized petrol and diesel cars, over 10,000 miles we found the Leaf was £308 cheaper than an equivalent diesel car - and £609 cheaper than an equivalent petrol car.
+As an illustration of how much cheaper electric cars are to run.
+When we compared the cost of charging a Nissan Leaf at home to the average cost of fuelling equivalent-sized petrol and diesel cars over 9,000 miles, we found the Leaf was £471 cheaper than an equivalent diesel car - and £559 cheaper than an equivalent petrol car.

 Annual fuel cost: latest Nissan Leaf vs a medium-sized petrol and diesel car